 When medicines and laser surgeries do not lower eye pressure adequately, your doctor may recommend microsurgery.
 In microsurgery, a tiny drainage hole is made in the sclera, the white part of the eye.
 The new drainage hole allows fluid to flow out of the eye and helps lower eye pressure.
 Sometimes a small tube is used to help keep the hole open.
 This prevents or reduces damage to the optic nerve.
 The surgery is usually done with a local anesthetic, relaxing medications and a limited type of anesthesia called intravenous sedation.
 Usually microsurgery is an outpatient procedure, requiring no overnight hospital stay.

 In an effort to reduce complications associated with conventional glaucoma surgery, new surgical options are being developed by medical companies.
-These new techniques offer the promise of less risky treatment, but their problems and long-term effectiveness is less well understood.
+These new techniques offer the promise of less risky treatment, but their problems and long-term effects are less well understood.
 You and your doctor will work together to decide what approach is best for you.

-Wolfe Eye Clinic offers complete glaucoma treatment and glaucoma surgery services throughout Iowa, including Ames, Cedar Falls, Cedar Rapids, Des Moines, Fort Dodge, Iowa City, Marshalltown, Ottumwa, Spencer and Waterloo.
+Wolfe Eye Clinic offers complete glaucoma treatment and glaucoma surgery services throughout Iowa, including Ames, Cedar Falls, Cedar Rapids, Des Moines, Fort Dodge, Iowa City, Marshalltown, Ottumwa, Spencer, Waterloo, and Pleasant Hill.

 Please contact Wolfe Eye Clinic at 1-800-542-7956 to ask any glaucoma-related questions or to schedule an appointment with one of our glaucoma specialists: Dr. John Trible, Dr. Benjamin Mason or Dr. Ryan Vincent.